 -Lastly, one of the pillars that radical house church builds its success upon is that everyone is actively seeking God during the week on their own.
 This is so that when you come together as a body you are in tune with the Spirit’s leading and potentially have something to share.
 The problem with this is that often times the minutiae of day-to-day life gets in the way and seeking God individually gets unintentionally moved to the back burner.
 Yes, everyone can share in this open format, and we trust the Lord to be leading among us, but if our sensitivity to the Spirit has has been numbed out by the cares and troubles of the world then the meeting dynamics will directly suffer.

 -There are natural dry seasons resulting in less than glamorous meetings.
 During these meetings it feels like nothing is clicking and the process is laborious.
 Sometimes those dry periods can last weeks or months.
-The group may start talking about implementing a chapter by chapter bible study or reading a book together to fend off the awkwardness.
+The group may start talking about implementing a chapter by chapter Bible study or reading a book together to fend off the awkwardness, thus loosing the organic nature of the spontaneous, prayerful environment of a radical house church.

 Bottom line: manage your expectations, there are just as many problems and obstacles to overcome in the radical house church as there are in any other church format.